opnfv/copper/docs/design/introduction.rst

 that virtualized infrastructure and application deployments comply with goals of the NFV service provider or the VNF designer/user.

-This is the second ("Colorado") release of the Copper project.
-The documenation provided here focuses on the overall goals of the Copper project, and the specific features supported in the Colorado release.
+This is the third ("Danube") release of the Copper project.
+The documentation provided here focuses on the overall goals of the Copper project and the specific features supported in the Colorado release.

 Overall Goals for Configuration Policy